Greaux/greaux/README.md

 ### Hi there 👋

 - 🔭 I’m currently working on [Pireon](https://pireon.pro) (MMORPG Game)
-- 🌱 I’m currently learning GoLang
+- 🌱 I’m currently learning GoLang/C++
 - 😄 Pronouns: Greaux
+- 💬 Ask me about IT Security
 - 📫 How to reach me: [TG](https://t.me/greaux)/[VK](https://vk.com/greaux)/Discord: Greaux#0215
+- ⚡ Fun fact: Not all frogs can "croak".
+The goliath frog is considered mute, and some other species even sing at all.
+Some frogs can not only sing, but also grumble, and ring, and groan.
 <!--
 **Greaux/greaux** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.